 Here’s where things get tricky.
 If you don’t have a friend or family member who’s willing to make you an authorized user on their account, you can seek out the help of a tradeline service.
 A tradeline is another word for a revolving credit account or installment loan on your credit report.

-Tradeline services first appeared in 2007, and since then they haven’t been without controversy.
+Tradeline services haven’t been without controversy.
 For one thing, the practice of purchasing a tradeline can be seen as a method of deceiving lenders into thinking you have better credit than you do.
 If perceived as fraud, this could have some legal ramifications.
-To discourage this type of piggybacking, FICO even tweaked its scoring formulas to make it less effective.

 Engaging a tradeline service can also be pricey.
-Depending on what type of credit you’re looking for, it may cost you as much as $4,000.
+Depending on what type of credit you’re looking for, it may cost you anywhere from a few hundred to a few thousand dollars.

 It’s also important to understand that you’re only authorized on the cardholder’s account for a short period of time.
-While your credit may receive a boost in the short-term, when you’re dropped from the account, your credit score may fall as well.
+While your credit may be built in the short-term, when you’re dropped from the account, your credit score may fall as well.

 Risks of Credit Card Piggybacking